pangio/video-store-api/README.md

 # FilmTypes
-* Returns the list of all FilmType.
+#### Returns the list of all FilmType

 GET: ```http://localhost:8080/types```

-* Finds a FilmType by id.
+#### Finds a FilmType by id

 GET: ```http://localhost:8080/types/{filmTypeId}```

 # Tests
-* Under the test source folder find the suite com.pangio.rental.api.AllTests.java (controller tests pending...)
+* The Test Suite [AllTest.java](src/test/java/com/pangio/rental/api/AllTests.java) contains some tests (more should be added)

 ### Notes & Assumptions
 * Associate: Customer of the Rental Store.
-* an Associate can rent one video at the time.
+* One Associate can not rent two (or more) copies of same video at the same time.
-* an Associate can return one video at the time.
-* an Associate rent one particular video.
-To rent it again, first it should be returned to the Store.
 * Videos are not deleted from DB.
 They are set as unavailable for further Rentals.
-* Bootstrap data was created in ```Application.java``` class to test the API manually.
+* Initial data was created in [Application.java](src/main/java/com/pangio/rental/api/Application.java)
 * Content Type should be set to ```application/json``` .
-* more tests should be added
+* More tests should be added
-* no security
+* Security should be added